tylerlittlefield/catfacts/README.md

 If you decide to write tests that introduce randomness, make sure you have a method of retrieving the random inputs that cause a test to fail.
 I have use `assign()` to assign random inputs to the global environment.

+## Utilities for testing

+Some utility functions for testing are provided in the `.Rprofile`.
+Note that these will always available on a fresh R session.

+  - `test_app()` runs all tests found in `tests/testthat`
+  - `test_menu()` runs only the tests you pick from an interactive menu in the console
+  - `test_report()` writes the test results to a csv in the root directory of the project